 We know from experience that there is some variance between what the type of requests you get in your call center, and what type of requests your virtual agent encounters.
 So, start small: train a few solutions and few problems and incrementally iterate your agent, expanding both your question & solution base.
 With the right service provider, this can be hassle-free; the virtual agent in fact gathers feedback and suggests further training predictively and autonomously.

-As said, a chatbot project is very similar to any other business project you’ve conducted in the past.
-Just make sure these requirements are met - and make your chatbot project a success!
+If your organisation is still searching for the right chatbot vendor, I suggest you find out what Solvemate's virtual agent can do for you.
+As said, a chatbot project is very similar to any other business project you’ve conducted in the past - finding the right vendor is the ultimate requirement, worthy of its own blog post.
+After that, just make sure these requirements are met and make that project a success!